Randomization API Testing of Filter Handler in Postman

 — boolean, set arbitrarily;format

-— limited set of values based on documentation, we will predefine all available formats into a variable;inject
+— a limited set of values based on documentation, we will predefine all available formats into a variable;inject

 — boolean, set arbitrarily;limit